brucelawson/onboarding/README.md

 # Product Panel updates

-A list of _active_ product panels that are included in all of our articles (and for non-members), which you'll find in `/site/layouts/shortcodes/`.
-We have a list of available and active product panels over at our [Article Formatting Guide on Notion](https://www.notion.so/smashing/Article-Formatting-Guide-765e814d88f44fbdb78da7ae5362de78#9f9e8d163d8e447a9184d76918665f89):
+There’s a number of _active_ product panels that are included in our articles, visible only to non-members, which you'll find in `/site/layouts/shortcodes/`.
+Over on [Article Formatting Guide on Notion](https://www.notion.so/smashing/Article-Formatting-Guide-765e814d88f44fbdb78da7ae5362de78#9f9e8d163d8e447a9184d76918665f89), we have listed up all of those product panels.

 ## **Frontpage Panel**

-Last but not least, the *Membership Adblock popup*, which appears only for not logged-in users who are using an adblocker:
+There’s also a *Membership Adblock popup* on the Frontpage, which appears only for not logged-in users that are using an adblocker:

 You'll find it in `/site/layouts/partials/membership-popup.html`.
 It needs to be regularly updated, especially after every webinar.

 ## **Unused Panels**

-There is also a number of currently _unused_ but available panel templates, including:
+There is also a number of currently _unused_ panels, such as:

 - `{{% feature-panel--design-systems %}}` (about the Design Systems book)
 - `{{% feature-panel-toronto %}}` (about SmashingConf Toronto)